 Always soft, Always strong was held at Boxcopy ARI in January 2021.
-The toilet paper quilt-tapestry, which takes the title of the exhibition, was awarded Highly Commended in the 2021 Sunshine Coast Art Prize at Caloundra Regional Gallery.
+The toilet paper quilt-tapestry, which takes the title of the exhibition, was awarded the $5,000 Highly Commended in the 2021 Sunshine Coast Art Prize at Caloundra Regional Gallery.

 The exhibition Always soft, Always strong continues my exploration of the Feminine Bravery Construct through my performative persona, Brave Girl.
 Brave Girl is inspired by cosplay and comic strip characters and is clad in mock super-hero battle costume.
 When Brave Girl performs, she does so as an exaggerated embodiment of what it means to be an empowered brave woman in the neoliberal context.